Storytelling Matters!

 - Upload to Slideshare.net

-- Use VoiceThread.com to host presentation and record audio, if you cannot present ‘live’
+- Use VoiceThread.com to host a presentation and record audio, if you cannot present ‘live’

 - Examine Scott’s VoiceThread resources from 10 years ago – kinda funny!